Academic Catalog and Handbooks

 Training in all aspects of liturgical presiding for those who will lead worship, including study of directives and rubrics in the relevant official documents.
 Use of gesture and voice, including singing, to relate well to the assembly and to other liturgical ministers.
 For future priests, emphasis on celebrating Mass.
 For future deacons, emphasis on their role at Mass, as well as presiding at Sunday Celebrations in the Absence of a Priest and other rites such as baptism.
 For lay students, emphasis on Sunday Celebrations in Absence of a Priest, and other rites such as funeral vigils.
 Prerequisite: Introduction to Pastoral Liturgy.

-PTHM 428 Integrating Spiritual Direction (3 Credits)
+PTHM 428 Integration Seminar in Spiritual Direction (3 Credits)

 Prerequisites: None